shenweiliu/ngex-tooltip/README.md

  5. Styles: The style settings for the demo application are all in the tooltip-sample.css or in individual project's app.component.css.
 Feel free to modify styles for your use.

+## Run Demo on stackblitz.com

+The [demo sample application](https://angular-ivy-qddqt1.stackblitz.io) is on the stackblitz.com.
+Follow the instructions on the page to see various test cases.